 You must de-register the variety from OrganicXseeds when you do not have the following quantities of seed left:

-From 2022, mixtures containing organic seed or seed from conversion land must contain at least 70 % by weight of such seed.
+Mixtures containing organic seed or seed from conversion land must contain at least 70 % by weight of such seed.
 A maximum of 30 % by weight may consist of conventionally grown chemically untreated seed.

 All mixtures marketed must be approved by the Swedish Board of Agriculture.
 You may use the mixtures that we have approved without applying for an individual authorization.
 The mixtures that are approved are shown by OrganicXseeds in the category Approved mixture.